Quantitative and qualitative properties for Hamilton-Jacobi PDEs via the nonlinear adjoint method: Qualitative properties for Hamilton-Jacobi equations

 implies for a.e. $t\in(0,T)$

 Rearranging the terms this implies

 and concludes the proof. \end{proof}

-\begin{rem} Recalling the relation among Hamilton-Jacobi equations and conservation laws, one can exploit the one side interpolation inequality due to E. Tadmor \cite{LinTadmor}, along with the Oleinik one side-Lipschitz condition from Remark \ref{conlaws}, to conclude for the solution $u$ of the conservation law
+\begin{rem} Recalling the relation among Hamilton-Jacobi equations and conservation laws, one can exploit the one side interpolation inequality due to E. Tadmor \cite{LinTadmor}, along with the Oleinik one-side Lipschitz condition from Remark \ref{conlaws}, to conclude for the solution $u$ of the conservation law

 the time-decay in sup-norm for large times due to R. Diperna

 see e.g. Theorem 5 and 6 in Section 3.4 of \cite{EvansBook}, and the references therein. \end{rem}